SpotDraft/draftkit-intellisense-plugin/README.md

 ### tokens.json

-The colors are exported from the [Figma file](https://www.figma.com/file/k9q8R0ZFooNZzn1l83qgkt/Universal-Design-System?node-id=174%3A5578) using the `Figma Tokens` plugins and then cleaned up to remove everything but `System Colors 2.0`
+The colors are exported from Figma using the `Figma Tokens` plugins and then cleaned up to remove everything but `System Colors 2.0`

 ### Packaging